-To help you get started, we tapped Melissa Wagner, a designer at Havenly, and Shelby Girard, vice president of Havenly’s design team to share their advice on choosing the right paint finishes for every space in your home.
-Here's a breakdown to the most common finishes below.
+To help you get started, we tapped Melissa Wagner, a designer at Havenly, and Shelby Girard, the vice president of Havenly’s design team, to share their advice on choosing the right paint finishes for every space in your home.
+Here's a breakdown of the most common finishes below.

 Meet the Expert